antronerds/r2-training-courses/docs/Methylation_analysis.md

 **5)** Figure 2-11 shows the generated Heatmap.
 The **Heatmap** describes where each subset (probe) of the gene is methylated or not.
-The X-axis of the Heatmap indicates "primary histology" (or cell line type) and the Y-axis indicates all probes of the chosen gene of interest annotated within the dataset.
+The X-axis of the Heatmap indicates the cell line samples and the Y-axis indicates all probes of the chosen gene of interest annotated within the dataset.
 The methylation score is colored by yellow (near to score 0, unmethylated), black in the middle (partially methylated, 50%), and blue (near to score 1, fully methylated).
-As shown in Figure 2-11, each probe per cell line type has a different tendency of methylation region.

-For example, a kidney cell line is shown as green above the Heatmap.
-The vertical tendency from the green color (a kidney cell) on the X-axis extended towards the bottom shows how probes on the kidney cell are differently methylated.
-The user could see on this vertical tendency that probe "cg13733394" is unmethylated as in yellow, compared to probe "cg18470456" in blue which is methylated.
+Above the heatmap, two annotation tracks are visible: primary_histology and primary_site.
+As shown in Figure 2-11, certain methylation patterns can be detected across different tissue types.

+For example, kidney cell lines are marked in green in the primary_site track above the Heatmap.
+Several kidney cell lines are clustered together, and reading down their columns reveals a shared methylation pattern across probes: probe cg13733394 appears yellow, indicating low methylation, while probe cg18470456 appears blue, indicating high methylation.

 ![](_static/images/Methylation/fig2-11a.png)